-Right now, it is more apparent than ever that we all need to play our part in protecting the environment.
+It is now more apparent than ever that we all need to play our part in protecting the environment.
 One way you can do this is by reducing your carbon footprint.
 As motorcycles use less fuel, they typically produce fewer harmful emissions than your typical car, meaning they are an eco-friendly form of travel.

 Furthermore, electronic motorcycles (that require no fuel whatsoever) appear to be on the rise – which would be even better for the environment than a typical motorbike.

 However, if you decide to drive a motorbike, you must do so safely.
 Do not take any unnecessary risks, and take the time to get used to riding the motorcycle before you set off on a long journey.